 - 1. Predictors or response to systemic treatment - i.
-To identify molecular signatures in plasma and tumour that associate with PFS or OS with ARSI and docetaxel. - ii.
+To identify molecular signatures in plasma and tumour that associate with PFS or OS with ARSI or docetaxel. - ii.
 To identity a molecular signature in pre-ADT plasma or tumour that associates with plasma AR aberrant status at progression to castration-resistant disease. - 2.
-Tracking of plasma DNA or extracellular vesicles dynamics

-- i.
-To determine whether detection of ptDNA precedes PFS as defined for the primary endpoint. - ii.
+Tracking of plasma DNA or extracellular vesicles dynamics - i.
+To determine whether detection of ptDNA precedes PFS (or OS) - ii.
 To molecularly characterise resistant clones. - iii.
 To evaluate whether patients who progress with AR gain at the development of mCRPC have a shorter time to PFS (on ADT) and OS. - 3.
 CTC dynamics at initiation of ADT - i.
 To evaluate whether CTC count pre-ADT and after starting ADT associates with shorter PFS and OS. - ii.
 To identify CTC molecular features prior to and after starting ADT that associate with PFS or OS with ARSI or docetaxel. - 4.
 Interrogation of peripheral immune changes secondary to initiation of ADT - i.
-To determine changes in PMN-MDSC (CD11b+CD33+CD15+ cells) and M-MDSCs and immune cells NK cells, T-lymphocytes, CD4+ T-lymphocytes, CD8+ T-lymphocytes and B-lymphocytes)) from peripheral blood leukocyte samples after exposure to ADT and subsequently ADT with ARSI or docetaxel. - ii.
+To determine changes in PMN-MDSC (CD11b+CD33+CD15+ cells) and M-MDSCs and immune cells NK cells, T-lymphocytes, CD4+ T-lymphocytes, CD8+ T-lymphocytes and B-lymphocytes))from peripheral blood leukocyte samples after exposure to ADT and subsequently ADT with ARSI or docetaxel. - ii.
 To determine dynamic changes in IL-23 and other cytokines in plasma after exposure to ADT and subsequently ADT with ARSI or docetaxel. - iii.
 To evaluate whether patients with rising PMN-MDSCs, M-MDSCs or cytokines post ADT and during ADT with ARSI or docetaxel have a shorter PFS and rPFS and OS. - iv.
 To define the peripheral blood immune profile and correlate with archival tumour tissue and PFS and OS. - v.
 To correlate peripheral immune changes pre and post ADT with genomic changes in circulation. - vi.
 To determine TCR repertoire changes pre and post ADT and correlate this to PFS and OS. - 5.
 WBMRI derived imaging biomarkers as a surrogate of response - i.
 To determine utility of WBMRI derived quantitative imaging biomarkers in predicting and assessing early response to docetaxel and ARSI as determined by PFS and OS and association with plasma tumour markers both at baseline and changes on treatment. - ii.
-To identify WBMRI imaging biomarkers (at baseline and changes during treatment), which may associate with increased risk of developing mCRPC and may be incorporated into biomarker composite models of response.
+To identify WBMRI imaging biomarkers (at baseline and changes during treatment), which may associate with increased risk of developing mCRPC and may be incorporated into biomarker composite models of response. - 6.
+Evaluating changes in the gut microbiome that occur with institution of testosterone suppression and development of castration-resistance - i.
+To explore the constituent and genomic changes in the gut microbiome at minimal exposure to ADT, after response to ADT with enzalutamide and at progression - ii.
+To test for associations and investigate the role of the gut microbiome in progression to CRPC in patients treated with ADT and enzalutamide